-Due to the COVID-19 outbreak and complying with the proceeding guidelines at UNH, the UNH Manchester Registration Office will be working remotely.
-We are committed serving students, faculty, and staff during this time.
+With the COVID-19 outbreak and complying with the proceeding guidelines at UNH, the UNH Manchester Registration Office is committed safely serving students, faculty, and staff.
 We are available during our normal office hours by phone, email, or Zoom.
-Please continue to monitor the UNH Manchester Campus COVID-19 Updates.
-Contact us with any questions you have.
-Thank you for your patience during this time.
+Please continue to monitor the UNH Manchester Campus COVID-19 page for updates.

 Fall 2020 Registration procedures during COVID-19: